Chapter Two: Baby Horse

 “I’m sure”, Ximena finished, her voice steady and confident in this answer.

-“What is it then?”, inquired Dan, beginning to kick his leg gently off the side of the bed mindlessly.
-He didn't really see an answer to this.
+“What is it then?”, inquired Dan, beginning to kick her leg gently off the side of the bed mindlessly.
+She didn't really see an answer to this.
 It was only a sentence to fill the space between them.

 “Den sista Kyrkogrim”, said Ximena with the same lack of hum in her voice.
 She didn't go any further with this response.
 She must have thought Dan was cognizant of what she was talking about.
-Dan pushed his eyebrows together until there was a crease across his forehead once more.
+Dan pushed her eyebrows together until there was a crease across her forehead once more.

-“Den sista Kyrkogrim?”, he asked.
+“Den sista Kyrkogrim?”, she asked.
 Ximena nodded, preparing herself to prelect.

 “Perhaps you knew about them before you ‘lost’ your memory.
 It's an urban legend about a creature called Den sista Kyrkogrim, the Swedish grim who lingers in the timberland of Västernorrlands Län.
-Its very popular around this region, but not in the same way it is here in Sinbad.
-Here in Sinbad, it’s a natural law.
+Its very popular around this region, but not in the same way it is here.
+In Nyänget, it’s a natural law.
 Everyone knows it's not just a story”, She said, “It's what got you last week in February”.

 “If its real, then why doesn’t someone just kill it already?”, asked Dan.